Hassan Taqizadeh: Chronology of Taqizadeh's life

 Hassan Taqizadeh was born on 27 September 1878 in Tabriz.
 In 1896, he established the Tarbiyat (Education) school, a bookshop, and a pharmacy in Tabriz with associates.

 1898: Taught physics at Loqmaniya in Tabriz.
 Translated the book 'Ajaeb-e Asemani (Astrnomie Populaire) by Camille Flammarion.

 In 1898, he taught physics at the Loqmaniya school in Tabriz and translated ‘Ajaeb-e Asemani (Astronomie Populaire) by Camille Flammarion.
 Between 1899 and 1900, he studied English at the American Memorial School in Tabriz, a Presbyterian mission institution.

 From January 1903 to January 1904, he published the magazine Ganjineh-ye Fonun (Treasure of Sciences).
-In 1904, he travelled to the Caucasus, Istanbul, Egypt, and Beirut, and published the discourse Tahqiq-e Ahval-e kononi-ye Iran ba Mohakemat-e Tarikhi in the Cairo-based newspaper Hekmat.
+In 1904, he travelled to the Caucasus, Constantinople, Egypt, and Beirut, and published the discourse Tahqiq-e Ahval-e kononi-ye Iran ba Mohakemat-e Tarikhi in the Cairo-based newspaper Hekmat.

 He returned to Tabriz in October 1905, and moved to Tehran in September 1906, where he published articles in Neda-ye Vatan (Voice of Nation).
 In October 1906, he was elected by the merchants of Tabriz as a deputy to the First Majles.
 He contributed articles to Sur-e Esrafil and Mosavat (Equality).

 In June 1908, he was exiled by order of Mohammad Ali Shah and left Iran for Europe.
 In September 1908, he organized political activities in the United Kingdom.
 He returned to Tabriz in November 1908.

 After the constitutionalist victory in August 1909, he arrived in Tehran and joined the "Temporarily Board of Directors".
 He was elected to the Second Majles and, in October 1909, became the parliamentary leader of Ferqeh-ye Demokrat-e Iran (Democratic Party of Iran).

 In 1910, following the assassination of Sayyed Abdullah Behbahani, he left Tehran and remained in Tabriz for several months.
-He relocated to Istanbul in October 1910, residing there for nearly two years, and departed for Europe in 1911.
+He relocated to Constantinople in October 1910, residing there for nearly two years, and departed for Europe in 1911.

 In June 1913, he travelled to New York, where he remained for nineteen months and published four political articles in French in the journal Revue du Monde Musulman, addressing developments in Iran, the Ottoman Empire, and Arabic regions.

 In January 1915, he left the United States for Berlin, travelling through the Netherlands.
 From January 1916 to March 1922, he published the periodical Kaveh (Blacksmith), in collaboration with writers such as Sayyed Mohammad-Ali Jamalzadeh and Hossein Kazemzadeh.